 An important recent advancement in vehicle aerodynamics has come from the identification and explanation of bistability in the wake of square-back vehicle geometries.
-In particular, Grandemange et al. (2012) explicitly studied the asymmetrical wake of a square-back Ahmed body and characterised it as a bistable flow caused by reflectional symmetry breaking.
+In particular, Grandemange, Cadot & Gohlke (2012) explicitly studied the asymmetrical wake of a square-back Ahmed body and characterised it as a bistable flow caused by reflectional symmetry breaking.
 The wake was found to be skewed laterally, to one side or the other, for periods much longer than characteristic wake shedding/flapping periods.
-It has been shown that the switching is stochastic in nature (e.g., Rigas et al. 2015).
-It has also been shown that the bistability is a property of square-back body wakes, where a vertical bistability may also exist, depending upon aspect ratio, ground clearance and underbody conditions (Grandemange et al. 2013a).
+It has been shown that the switching is stochastic in nature (e.g. Rigas et al. 2015).
+It has also been shown that the bistability is a property of square-back body wakes, where a vertical